-An explosion in mosquito numbers along the Georges River following recent high tides has prompted a health warning to residents and visitors to the area to cover up.
+A substantial increase in mosquito numbers along the Georges River following recent high tides has prompted a health warning to residents and visitors to the area to cover up.

-Routine trapping by South Eastern Sydney Local Health District found very high numbers of the saltmarsh mosquito, a potential carrier of Ross River and Barmah Forest virus.
+Routine trapping by South Eastern Sydney Local Health District's Public Health Unit found very high numbers of the saltmarsh mosquito, a potential carrier of Ross River and Barmah Forest viruses.